mtrebi/AI_FPS/README.md

 [![Youtube playlist with demo videos](http://img.youtube.com/vi/wSTioum0eas/0.jpg)](https://www.youtube.com/watch?v=fTocYPT-k6o&list=PLeGS7otZ9mSexXzFVHJJb5Oaj1MCPA3rA&index=1 "Youtube playlist with demo videos")

 # Introduction
-This is my final project of my MSc. in Computer Science (2014-2016) at the University of Girona, Catalonia, Spain.
+This is masther thesis in Computer Science (2014-2016) at the University of Girona, Catalonia, Spain.
 Special  thanks to Dr. Gustavo Patow for helping me with this project.

 The aim of this project is to build an AI system for an existing game.
 To do so, I replaced the AI system of the Shooter Game provided by the Library of Unreal Engine 4 with my own AI system.
 I didn't want to lose time developing a game.
 I wanted to focus only on the design and implementation of the AI system, and that's what I did.